discatpy-archive/library/README.md

 - Modern async/await syntax
 - Proper handling of Discord's REST API and Gateway
-- REST API Ratelimiting
+- Proper REST API ratelimiting

 If you want to see what DisCatPy is planning to support, check out the project board for v1.0 in the Projects tab.

 ## Installing

-First off, before installing DisCatPy, you should know that it is VERY EXPERIMENTAL right now and issues are prone to happen.

-DisCatPy is not in PyPi right now, so you'll have to manually install from the repository.
+Currently, the PyPi package does not have a pre-release version.
+Therefore, you'll have to install directly from the git repo.

 Make sure you have `git` installed before doing this.